NSW Valuer General

 - enables focus on accuracy, consistency, transparency and procedural fairness.

-The Valuer General reports administratively to the Minister for Finance, Services and Property and the Secretary of the Department of Finance, Services and Innovation.
+The Valuer General reports administratively to the Minister for Water, Property and Environment and the Secretary of the Department of Planning, Industry and Environment.

 The Parliamentary Committee on the Office of the Valuer General monitors and reviews the Valuer General's functions.

 Property NSW manages the valuation system on behalf of the Valuer General.
-Property NSW is a division of the Department of Finance, Services and Innovation.
+Property NSW is a division of the Department of Planning, Industry and Environment.

 For more information on Property NSW please visit the Property NSW website.